 Everything coming into or going out of your computer has to pass through the firewall.
 It helps keep hackers away from your personal and confidential information.

 Even if you have anti-virus and anti-spyware software installed, you need a firewall.
 A firewall is the perfect complement to anti-virus and anti-spyware software, providing a key component of a multilayered security strategy.

 Firewall protection is available from McAfee, it's built into Windows (you just need to enable it), and there are several free firewalls available.
-For affordable, worry-free protection we recommend Frontier Secure Multi-Device Security.
+For affordable, worry-free protection we recommend Frontier Multi-Device Security.

 2. Guard Against Dangers

 At the very least, when a hacker accesses your computer and its data, it's an invasion of your privacy.
 At its worst, hacking can lead to identity theft—the #1 growing crime in America.
 It doesn't take much to become a victim.